davecoffin/nativescript-modal-datetimepicker/README.md

   overlayAlpha?: number; // iOS ONLY: when theme is 'overlay', available options: 0.0 to 1.0 maxDate?: Date;
   minDate?: Date;
-  cancelLabel?: string;
-  doneLabel?: string;
-  startingHour?: number; // Ignored on pickDate() startingMinute?: number; // Ignored on pickDate() startingDate?: Date; // Ignored on pickTime() datePickerMode?: string; // Android ONLY: set this to "spinner" to see spinner for DatePicker, other option is "calendar" (which is the default) cancelLabel?: string; // iOS Only doneLabel?: string; // iOS Only cancelLabelColor?: Color; // iOS Only doneLabelColor?: Color; // iOS Only
+  cancelLabel?: string; // iOS Only doneLabel?: string; // iOS Only cancelLabelColor?: Color; // iOS Only doneLabelColor?: Color; // iOS Only startingHour?: number; // Ignored on pickDate() startingMinute?: number; // Ignored on pickDate() startingDate?: Date; // Ignored on pickTime() datePickerMode?: string; // Android ONLY: set this to "spinner" to see spinner for DatePicker, other option is "calendar" (which is the default)
 }
 ```